tmcde01/HomeworkAssignment/README.md

 ### Project Artifact File List and Descriptions
   - Assignment.pdf:  This is the original assignment, reviewed and formated to help guide development work.
 It shows a thought process behind the reorganization of requirements to support an ordered workflow.
-  - LOAN_MONTHLY_202*.csv:  These are all testing csv's I created to stand up the process.
+  - LOAN_MONTHLY_202*.csv: These are all testing csv's I created to stand up the process and do testing.

 ### Main .sql Files and Description
-  - CopyIntoProcedure.sql:  This is the raw anonymous block used for the Copy Into procedure.
+  - CopyIntoProcedure.sql:  This is the raw anonymous block used for the Copy Into procedure in the RAW_BRONZE schema
-  -

-### Additional .sql / .py Files and Description
-  - transform_silver_logic.sql:  This is a separate worksheet showing a CTE cascade used for the data transform logic needed to clean up the records.
-It can be reviewed individually for simplicity.
+  - TransformSilverLogic.sql: This is the CTE cascade used for creating the Loan Monthly Clean View (VW_LOAN_MONTHLY_CLEAN) in the TRANSFORM_SILVER schema
-  - file_format_infer_schema_pipe_delimited.sql This is a composable file format that is portable for any db, just like the above file.
-It to be used with the infer_schema() function to analyze file metadata.
-Provided as an example
-  - file_format_ingest_data_pipe_delimited.sql: This is also a composable file format that is also portable for any db, just like the above file.
-It to be used with the copy into function to ingest data.
-Also provided as an example
-  - postgres_hc_connection_config.py:  The local server to PostgreSQL connector .py module, included as a module in postgres_files_to_snowflake.py below
-  - snowflake_hc_connection_config.py: The local server to Snowflake connector .py module, included as a module in postgres_files_to_snowflake.py below
-  - postgres_files_to_snowflake.py:  The main .py script that will transfer files from PostgreSQL to snowflake, intended to simulate a daily file drop from a vendor to an AWS External Stage.
-(Here we use internal stages as a proxy)

 ### Bonus Items
- - Run book:
+ - Run book: This is covered in the video.
+Please see the link.
-   -  Step 1: Using the file "database_object_creation.sql", run all.
-   -  Step 2: The scripts will stop at line 84 with the error message "STOP_HERE:  You will need to upload the test file 'LOAN_MONTHLY_202601.csv.gz' to the stage at admin_schema.testing_files".
-Do that, then comment out the line.
-   -  Step 3: Hit "Run all" again.
-The object creation commands are constructed to prevent overwriting, i.e., "CREATE OBJECT IF NOT EXISTS"
-   -  Step 4: When you see the return message: "Function LOAN_MONTHLY_MERGE_INTO_TARGET_GOLD successfully created."
-You have created all the necessary objects and procedures
-   -  Step 5: Uncomment the last section "CHECK PROCESS OR CALL PROCEDURES".
-Follow the instructions to load files, run the process, and check the output.
-   -  Step 6: (Optional)  If you like, follow the instructions for creating / restarting the task dag.
-Then monitor the ingest/ETL procedure as you like.
-Again however, you will need to load files to the raw_bronze.daily_files stage and then ensure it gets refreshed to trigger the process.
-If the process has run previously you will need to add new files with new filenames, because previously ingested files will be skipped.
  - Object dependency diagrams.
-See the database_explorer.md and task_dag.md files in the "Project Artifact File List and Descriptions" section.
+Please see the .jpg files in the Project Artifact File List and Descriptions sections for views of the database objects and task dags.